-Strategic Objectives SO1, SO2, SO3, SO4, SO5, SO6, SO7, SO8, SO9, SO10 SO11, SO12, SO13, SO14 The Council will work with partners, neighbouring councils, infrastructure providers, developers and stakeholders to facilitate the requirements for economic, social and environmental infrastructure to support development.
-Priorities for infrastructure provision in the District include: a. primary and seco cient school places in the form of expanded or new ondary schools with larger developments setting aside ibuting to the cost of delivering land for new schools b. - upporting provision of practical vocational training, and further and higher education; C. communities, wh velopment positively contributes to creating healthy ere appropriate providing for or contributing towards care and community infrastructure; d. re broadband to secure the earliest availability for and coverage and fastest connection speeds for all developments; e. increase transpo ctivity by promoting more sustainable travel patterns, rt choice, providing better public transport infrastructure he delivery of sustainable transport networks should private car an for appropriat Improvement vel demand management (policies to reduce travel by d incentives to use public transport, walking and cycling e journeys including travel planning); s to public transport services, and walking and cycling and encourag of existing highway network to prioritise public transport le walking and cycling; y capacity enhancements to deal with residual car f. - ve strategies for the management of private car use and support for electric car charging points;
+Strategic Policy S11: Aligning Growth and Infrastructure Strategic Objectives SO1, SO2, SO3, SO4, SO5, SO6, SO7, SO8, SO9, SO10, SO11, SO12, SO13, SO14

+- 1. The Council will work with partners, neighbouring councils, infrastructure providers, developers and stakeholders to facilitate the requirements for economic, social and environmental infrastructure to support development.
+Priorities for infrastructure provision in the District include: - a.
+Provision of sufficient school places in the form of expanded or new primary and secondary schools with larger developments setting aside land and/or contributing to the cost of delivering land for new schools where required; - b.
+Facilitating and supporting provision of practical vocational training, apprenticeships, and further and higher education; - c.
+Ensuring that development positively contributes to creating healthy communities, where appropriate providing for or contributing towards essential health care and community infrastructure; - d.
+Roll-out of full-fibre broadband to secure the earliest availability for universal broadband coverage and fastest connection speeds for all existing and new developments; - e.
+Improved connectivity by promoting more sustainable travel patterns, increase transport choice, providing better public transport infrastructure and services.
+The delivery of sustainable transport networks should seek to provide: - Area wide travel demand management (policies to reduce travel by private car and incentives to use public transport, walking and cycling for appropriate journeys including travel planning); - Improvements to public transport services, and walking and cycling facilities; - Optimisation of existing highway network to prioritise public transport and encourage walking and cycling; - Major highway capacity enhancements to deal with residual car demand. - f.
+Develop innovative strategies for the management of private car use and parking including support for electric car charging points;

 - g.
 Improving railway connections and facilities, on the Robin Hood Line, the Maid Marian Line and the light rail system Nottingham Express Transit. - 2.
 To make a positive contribution to the sustainable growth of Ashfield, proposed development, including development adjacent to, but outside the District boundary, shall contribute towards the economic, social and environmental infrastructure requirements of the area.
-The nature and scale of the requirements will be commensurate with the form of the development together with its potential impact upon the surrounding area and will include: - a) Meeting the reasonable cost of new infrastructure, facilities or services, on or off site, required as a consequence of the proposal enabling the cumulative impacts of development to be managed; - b) Making the most effective use of existing infrastructure, facilities and services including the opportunities for co-location and multifunctional use of facilities; - c) Safeguarding the requirements of infrastructure providers, including but not limited to telecommunications equipment (particularly high speed broadband), electricity power lines, high pressure gas mains, educational facilities, health facilities and aquifer protection areas; - d) Facilitating accessibility to facilities and services by a range of transport modes.
+The nature and scale of the requirements will be commensurate with the form of the development together with its potential impact upon the surrounding area and will include: - a) Meeting the reasonable cost of new infrastructure, facilities or services, on or off site, required as a consequence of the proposal enabling the cumulative impacts of development to be managed; - Making the most effective use of existing infrastructure, facilities and services including the opportunities for co-location and multifunctional use of facilities; - c) Safeguarding the requirements of infrastructure providers, including but not limited to telecommunications equipment (particularly high speed broadband), electricity power lines, high pressure gas mains, educational facilities, health facilities and aquifer protection areas; - d) Facilitating accessibility to facilities and services by a range of transport modes.

-modes. - Evidence base Sustainability Appraisal August 2021.
+modes.
+Evidence base Sustainability Appraisal August 2021.
 Wood Group UK Ltd. Background Paper No 5: Infrastructure Delivery, 2021.
 Ashfield District Council.
 Ashfield Transport Study, 2016.
 Systra.
 Maid Marian Rail Extension Economic Impact Analysis 2020.
 Lichfields.
 Maid Marian Rail Extension - Ashfield Masterplan Report 2020.
 Ashfield District Council and Mansfield District Council.
 Gear change: a bold vision for cycling and walking (2020) Department for Transport Securing developer contributions for education, April 2019.
 Department for Education.
 National Planning Policy & Guidance NPPF 2021, Part 2: Achieving sustainable development.
 NPPF 2021, Part 3: Plan making.
 NPPF 2021, Part 4: Decision Making.
 NPPF 2021, Part 5.
 Delivering a sufficient supply of homes.
 NPPF 2021, Part 6: Building a strong, competitive economy.
 Planning Practice Guidance: Viability as of August 2021.